jsmyth/jsmyth.github.io/content/posts/glossary-of-disc-golf-terms.md

 - **Strongside**: The side of the basket where the chains are attached, typically the side that players aim for when putting.
 - **Tail Wind**: Wind blowing in the direction of the throw, providing extra lift and making it easier to throw the disc further.
 - **That'll Putt**: A term used to describe a successful putt or a putt that is very close to
+- **Throwing Three**: Can be throwing 4, 5, etc. Referring to what stroke you are on during a hole, usually used when somebody has gone OB.
+So if you're drive is OB, with the penalty stroke, your next shot you would be "throwing three" even though it is the second time you have thrown.
 - **Tombstone**: The way a disc comes to rest, with the bottom of the disc sticking up out of the ground.
 - **Turn**: The natural flight of a disc in the direction opposite its spin.
 A right-handed backhand throw will turn left, and a left-handed backhand throw will turn right.
 - **Weakside**: The side of the basket that is farthest away from a player's throwing arm.
 For example, a right-handed player's weakside is the left side of the basket.